rails/rails/guides/source/form_helpers.md

 A Checkbox is a form control that allows for a single value to be selected or deselected.
 A group of Checkboxes is generally used to allow a user to choose one or more options from the group.

-For example, these two checkboxes in a form:
+For example, two checkboxes in a form:

 ```erb
 <%= form.check_box :biography %>